 Virtualization is now dominant within the majority of large IT departments across the world, not to mention within cloud service providers.
 Why have dedicated hardware for specific resources when it’s not used?
 Why not share the hardware infrastructure you have available in order to facilitate peak demand from your users, repurposing infrastructure the same way you repurpose content?
 With custom hardware prevalent throughout broadcast facilities, virtualization simply wasn’t an option, but as media processing capability has migrated to software, virtualization is poised to explode within media processing facilities.

 It’s also worth noting that if you can run in a virtualized environment, you can run in a cloud environment – swinging the door even wider for truly innovative hybrid solutions deployed across on-premise and cloud.
-The challenge then becomes managing, provisioning and controlling the available resources across the hybrid environment.
+The challenge then becomes managing, provisioning and controlling the available resources

 Software Defined Networks (SDNs)